projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the bitmap of consoles where logs are printed.

 ``LOG_BUF_SIZE`` (a child node of ``DEBUG_OPTIONS``):
-  Specify the capacity of log buffer for each physical CPU.
+  Specify the capacity of the log buffer for each physical CPU.

 ``RELOC`` (a child node of ``FEATURES``):
-  Specify whether enable hypervisor image relocation when boot.
+  Specify whether hypervisor image relocation is enabled on booting.

 ``SCHEDULER`` (a child node of ``FEATURES``):
-  Specify the CPU scheduler to be used by the hypervisor.
+  Specify the CPU scheduler used by the hypervisor.
   Supported schedulers are: ``SCHED_NOOP``, ``SCHED_BVT`` and ``SCHED_IORR``.

 ``MULTIBOOT2`` (a child node of ``FEATURES``):
-  Specify whether support boot ACRN hypervisor image from multiboot2 protocol.
+  Specify whether ACRN hypervisor image can be booted using multiboot2 protocol.
-  ACRN hypervisor support boot from multiboot protocol always.
+  If not set, GRUB's multiboot2 is not available as a boot option.

 ``HYPERV_ENABLED`` (a child node of ``FEATURES``):
-  Specify whether enable Hyper-V enlightenment.
+  Specify whether Hyper-V is enabled.

 ``IOMMU_ENFORCE_SNP`` (a child node of ``FEATURES``):
-  Specify whether IOMMU enforce snoop behavior of DMA operation.
+  Specify whether IOMMU enforces snoop behavior of DMA operation.

 ``ACPI_PARSE_ENABLED`` (a child node of ``FEATURES``):
-  Specify whether enable ACPI runtime parsing.
+  Specify whether ACPI runtime parsing is enabled..

 ``L1D_VMENTRY_ENABLED`` (a child node of ``FEATURES``):
-  Specify whether enable L1 cache flush before VM entry.
+  Specify whether L1 cache flush before VM entry is enabled.

 ``MCE_ON_PSC_DISABLED`` (a child node of ``FEATURE``):
-  Specify whether force to disable software workaround for Machine Check Error on Page Size Change.
+  Specify whether force to disable software workaround for Machine Check Error on Page Size Change is enabled.

 ``STACK_SIZE`` (a child node of ``MEMORY``):
   Specify the size of stacks used by physical cores.
 Each core uses one stack